Trine Athletics/Fan Attendance Policy

 Trine Athletics/NCAA resocialization of sport guidelines

-We have rebuilt the fall schedules and will compete in the coming months.
+We have rebuilt the spring schedules and will compete in the coming months.
 Student-athlete and staff health and safety are always paramount to any decisions we make, and we are excited that we have found a safe path to compete in intercollegiate athletics.

 The athletic department has adopted the NCAA alternative playing and practice season model which allows for 114 days of activity in all sports.
 This will allow spring sports to practice, but not compete in the fall semester.
 The NCAA resocialization of sport guidelines, as well as Trine University, local, state and federal policies will be followed.